Introducing Slack Connect: the future of business communication

-For years, Slack has been changing the way that millions of people work together within their organisations.
+For years, Slack has been changing the way millions of people work together within their organizations.
 By shifting internal communication out of inboxes and into channels, teams can work more transparently with each other and get more done.
-But we know that the work doesn’t stop at a company’s walls.
-That’s why today, we’re taking the next step and bringing all the benefits of Slack to everyone that you work with, both inside and outside your organisation.
-Introducing Slack Connect: a more secure and productive way for organisations to communicate together.
+But we know the work doesn’t stop at a company’s walls.
+That’s why today, we’re taking the next step and bringing all the benefits of Slack to everyone you work with, both inside and outside your organization.
+Introducing Slack Connect: a more secure and productive way for organizations to communicate together.

 More than four years in the making and developed with customers, Slack Connect is a secure communications environment that lets you move all the conversations with your external partners, clients, vendors and others into Slack, replacing email and taking business collaboration to the next level.
-‘My favourite part of Slack Connect has been the co-creation with customers’, says Tamar Yehoshua, Slack’s Chief Product Officer.
-‘We’ve used Slack Connect to build Slack Connect with our customers, gathering feedback about the product and the ways that they’re using it with their external teams.’
+“My favorite part of Slack Connect has been the co-creation with customers,” says Tamar Yehoshua, Slack’s chief product officer.
+“We’ve used Slack Connect to build Slack Connect with our customers, gathering feedback about the product and the ways they’re using it with their external teams.”

-Starting today, up to 20 organisations can collaborate together in a single Slack channel, enabling customers to bring even more of their external ecosystem into Slack – such as their entire supply chain, corporate subsidiaries or industry peers.
+Starting today, up to 20 organizations can come together in a single Slack channel, enabling customers to bring even more of their external ecosystem into Slack—such as their entire supply chain, corporate subsidiaries or industry peers.
 With Slack Connect, all kinds of teams can:

 - Get work done faster with partners and vendors